Equivalence Checking of Sequential Quantum Circuits: Equivalence Checking

 \subsection{Algorithm}

-An algorithm for checking equivalence of two quantum Mealy machines can be directly derived from Theorem \ref{thm-eq} by enumerating all possible input sequences in $B$ within length $d_1^2+d_2^2-1$, but its complexity is $d^{O(d_1^2+d_2^2)}$, where $d = \dim \mathcal{H}_\mathit{in}$, exponential in the dimensions $d_1$ and $d_2$ of state Hilbert spaces of the machines.
+An algorithm for checking equivalence of two quantum Mealy machines can be directly derived from Theorem \ref{thm-eq} by enumerating all possible input sequences in $B$ within length $d_1^2+d_2^2-1$, but its complexity is $d^{\mathcal{O}(d_1^2+d_2^2)}$, where $d = \dim V$, exponential in the dimensions $d_1$ and $d_2$ of state Hilbert spaces of the machines.
+Here, we are able to develop a more efficient algorithm with a time complexity polynomial in $d_1$ and $d_2$.